FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTCOM.md

 \[ADDRLIST = (string1..64,string1..64…)\]

-The <span class="code">ADDRLIST </span>parameter is non-functional in that you can only use TCPIP in local networks for synchronous communication.
+The `ADDRLIST `parameter is non-functional in that you can only use TCPIP in local networks for synchronous communication.

 \[DISCTS = n\]